Old Pahang kingdom

-Old Pahang Kingdom (Malay: Kerajaan Pahang Tua) was a historical polity centred in the Pahang region in the east coast of Malay Peninsula.
-The polity appeared in foreign records from as early as the 5th century and at its height, covered much of modern state of Pahang and the entire southerly part of the peninsula.
+The old Pahang kingdom (Malay: Kerajaan Pahang Tua) was a historical Malay polity centred in the Pahang region on the east coast of the Malay Peninsula.
+The polity appeared in foreign records from as early as the 5th century and at its height, covered much of modern state of Pahang and the entire southern part of the peninsula.
 Throughout its pre-Melakan history, Pahang was established as a mueang or naksat of some major regional Malayic mandalas including Langkasuka, Srivijaya and Ligor.
 Around the middle of the 15th century, it was brought into the orbit of Melaka Sultanate and subsequently established as a vassal Muslim Sultanate in 1470, following the coronation of the grandson of the former Maharaja as the first Sultan of Pahang.

 Names

 The naming of Pahang relates to the ancient practice in Malayic culture of defining territorial definitions and apportioning lands by water-sheds.
-The term 'Pahang' in referring to the kingdom thus, is thought to originate from the name of Pahang River.
+The term 'Pahang' in reference to the kingdom, is thought to originate from the name of the Pahang River.
 There have been many theories on the origin of the name.
-According to Malay legend, across the river at Kampung Kembahang where the present stream of the Pahang parts company with the Pahang Tua, in ancient time stretched a huge mahang tree (macaranga) from which the river and kingdom derived their name.
-This legend agrees with oral tradition among Proto-Malay Jakun peoples that say their forefathers called the country Mahang.
+According to Malay legend, across the river at Kampung Kemahang where the present stream of the Pahang parts with the Pahang Tua, in ancient times stretched a huge mahang tree (macaranga) from which the river and kingdom derived their name.
+This legend lines up with oral tradition among the Proto-Malay Jakun people that say their forefathers called the country Mahang.

-Other notable theory was espoused by William Linehan, that relates the early foundation of the kingdom to the settlers from ancient Khmer civilisation, and claims its naming origin to the word saamnbahang (Khmer: សំណប៉ាហាំង) meaning 'tin', based on the discovery of prehistoric tin mines in the state.
+Another notable theory was supported by William Linehan, that relates the early foundation of the kingdom to the settlers from the ancient Khmer civilisation, and claims its name originates from the word saamnbahang (Khmer: សំណប៉ាហាំង) meaning 'tin', based on the discovery of prehistoric tin mines in the state.

-There were many variations of the name Pahang in history.
-The Book of Song referred to the kingdom as Pohuang or Panhuang.
+There have been many variations of the name Pahang through history.
+The Book of Song refers to the kingdom as Pohuang or Panhuang.
 The Chinese chronicler Zhao Rugua knew it as Pong-fong.
 According to the continuation of Ma Duanlin's Wenxian Tongkao, Pahang was called Siam-lao thasi.
 By Arabs and Europeans, the kingdom was variously styled Pam, Pan, Paam, Paon, Phaan, Phang, Paham, Pahan, Pahaun, Phaung, Phahangh.